How to Sterilise Glass Jam Jars Five Ways

 In The Microwave

-This method of sterilising jars in the microwave is a good quick trick to have up your sleeve.
+The microwave method is a good quick trick to have up your sleeve.
 Particularly if you find that you’ve used up all of your jars that you sterilised in the oven and still have jam/pickle/preserve waiting to be jarred!
 Just don’t put metal lids or jars with metal clasps in your microwave.
 That would be very bad!

 If you’re recycling old jars, make sure you’ve removed any labels that might have had any kind of metallic paint/ink on them too.
 Here’s my guide to removing labels from glass jars in case any are particularly stubborn.